-Then spread the three tripod legs evenly and only then tighten the three screws (J) on the mounting head "hand-tight" (page 7).
+Then spread the three tripod legs evenly and tighten the three screws (M) on the mount base hand-tight.

 Now attach the storage plate to the other two holding plates.

 Your AZ mount should now be secure and stable and is ready to receive the telescope.